-Hurricane Cliffs Recreation Area includes a series of fifty-six (56) primitive campsites scattered across a mesa east of La Verkin, UT.
+Hurricane Cliffs Recreation Area includes a series of fifty-six (56) primitive campsites scattered across a mesa east of La Verkin, UT and south of Virgin, UT.
+Camping at Hurricane Cliffs is restricted to just these 56 sites.
 This Hurricane Cliffs camping map presents the location of each of these campsites, including GPS coordinates.
 Learn more about Hurricane Cliffs camping below.

 Hurricane Cliffs Camping Map and Rules